rigbetellabs/Robonautica/README.md

 roslaunch tortoisebotpromax_navigation tortoisebotpromax_navigation.launch exploration:=true
 ```
 Note:
 - exploration:true enables the robot to move in SLAM mode.
-It can autonomously navigate in the enviroment while creating the map for the same.
+It can autonomously navigate in the environment while creating the map for the same.
 - exploration:=false mode sets the robot in localization mode.
 It spawns itself in the map you provide and navigates within the space.
 - When in localization mode, you can provide the map file by:
 ```